Clemapfel/jluna/docs/installation.md

 cd build
 ```

-We now need to compile jluna and link it against the specific Julia on our system.
+We now need to compile jluna and link it against the specific Julia package on our system.
 For most users, the following will do so automatically:

 ```bash
 # in Desktop/jluna/build